Ka Wai Cheung

 I've been lucky to work with people in this industry with a variety of approaches to work and life, a fabric of opinions that make you reconsider your own.
 You find these folks become your own kind of toolset: They help you grow, gain confidence, expose your weaknesses, do the uncomfortable, and discover your strengths.

-K.C., January 2024
+K.C., Last Updated: October 2024